Home Depot’s Organizational Culture: An Analysis

 4. Collaboration

 The Inverted Pyramid.
-Home Depot’s inverted pyramid presents the prioritization of some of its stakeholders in the company’s strategies and organizational culture.
+Home Depot’s inverted pyramid presents the prioritization of stakeholders in the company’s strategies and organizational culture.
 The customers are the top priority.
-Next are the front-line associates, then field support, and then corporate support.
+Next are the front-line associates.
+Field support and corporate support are in the middle.
 The CEO comes last.
-In this prioritization, Home Depot’s organizational culture ensures that corporate values are inculcated among all employees, especially the front-line workers at the stores.
-In addition, this feature of the organizational culture highlights the value and contributions of front-line workers, translating to Home Depot’s managerial approach that recognizes idea and action contributions from subordinates.
+In a way, the company culture addresses human resources starting from the bottom level toward the top level of Home Depot’s organizational structure (business structure).
+In this prioritization, Home Depot’s work culture ensures that corporate values are inculcated among all employees, especially the front-line workers at the stores.
+In addition, this feature of the organizational culture highlights the value and contributions of front-line personnel, translating to Home Depot’s managerial approach that recognizes ideas, actions, and other contributions from subordinates.

 Excellence in Service.
 Home Depot’s organizational culture emphasizes excellent service.
-The company achieves high quality service through training programs and a human resource strategy that hires field experts like carpenters and plumbers.
+The company achieves high-quality service through training programs and a human resource strategy that hires field experts, like carpenters and plumbers.
 These experts provide expert advice when customers make purchase decisions.
-This characteristic of the organizational culture enhances competitiveness and is integrated in Home Depot’s generic strategy.
+This characteristic of the corporate culture enhances competitiveness and is integrated into Home Depot’s generic strategy and intensive growth strategies.
+The company culture provides a social system that supports competitive advantages and business growth in the home improvement retail market.

 People-Centricity.
 In relation to the inverted pyramid, Home Depot’s organizational culture also involves a people-centric approach to work.
 All employees are encouraged to establish productive and enjoyable work relations and employee-customer relations.
-This feature of Home Depot’s organizational culture directly relates to the company’s emphasis on high quality service.
+This feature of Home Depot’s business culture relates to the company’s emphasis on high-quality service.
+This support for human resource development links the corporate culture to Home Depot’s mission statement and vision statement, in terms of workers’ productivity and effectiveness in satisfying the goals of the business organization.

 Collaboration.
 Home Depot’s organizational culture supports a community approach among workers.
 For example, the company encourages store employees to perform as a team.
-This characteristic of Home Depot’s organizational culture creates synergy from collaborative efforts, instead of relying on separate individual employee contributions only.
+This characteristic of Home Depot’s organizational culture creates higher human resource effectiveness from collaborative efforts, instead of relying on separate individual employee contributions only.
+This cultural trait reinforces the core competencies shown in the SWOT analysis of Home Depot.
+The collaborative workplace culture motives employees to support each other to solve problems and make the retail business more effective.

 References